Planning-Inspectorate/appeal-planning-decision/packages/horizon-functions/README.md

-# Horizon Householder Appeal Publisher
+# Horizon Functions

 Publishes a Householder Appeal to Horizon.
-This uses [OpenFaaS](https://docs.openfaas.com) as a serverless function.
 This is invoked via sending a message to an Azure Service Bus queue.

 ## Configuration